yeti/manticore-tastypie-core/README.md

 manticore-tastypie-utils
 ========================

-Reusable utility functions for working with tastypie
+Core functionality for using tastypie with manticore